Febrien/cv/README.md

 # cv

 This is my very first CV-website done purely with HTML.
+I did this following a Udemy course.